ffraenz/redoid/README.md

 ### changeTo

 Changes the color without transition.
-Fires the callback when completed.
+Calls the callback when completed.

 ```javascript
 changeTo(color, [callback]);